 Above the entrance of the Notre Dame de Paris is a series of 28 stone figures from the Old Testament and Kings of France.
 These are not original as they suffered greatly during the revolution.
 Some of these were taken from the cathedral during the French Revolution and beheaded with a guillotine.

 Years later, the statues of the Kings were found buried in the courtyard of a hotel particulier (private mansion) for safekeeping, still with their heads cut off.
-The original heads are now kept in Musée Cluny in Paris.
+The original heads are now kept in Musée de Cluny, about a 7 minute walk away from the cathedral.

 18. Napoleon Bonaparte chose to be crowned Emperor here.